Search for a rare disease

 Distinctive cerebrospinal fluid (CSF) findings include low levels of 5-hydroxyindoleacetic (5-HIAA) and homovanillic acid (HVA), and elevated total biopterin and dihydrobiopterin (BH2).
 SR activity in fibroblasts is usually reduced or absent.
 Molecular genetic testing can identify mutations in the SPR gene, confirming the diagnosis.

-Differential diagnoses include other forms of DRD such as autosomal recessive DRD and autosomal dominant DRD (see these terms), infantile-onset parkinsonism, infantile-onset spastic paraplegia, some forms of epilepsy and cerebral palsy.
+Differential diagnoses include other forms of DRD such as autosomal recessive DRD and autosomal dominant DRD, infantile dystonia-parkinsonism, infantile-onset spastic paraplegia, some forms of epilepsy and cerebral palsy.

 Prenatal diagnosis is possible in those with a known SPR mutation.